PhuongFX/Audio_Transcribe_Translate/README.md

 To get started with this project, you'll need to:

 * Clone the repository
-* Install the required libraries using `pip install -r requirements.txt`📦
+* Install the required dependencies using `pip install -r requirements.txt`📦
-* Run the code using `python train.py` 🤖
+* Run the application using `python app.py` 🤖